gm3k4g/dwm/dwmblocks/README.md

 	- Disk usage (storage)
 	- Memory usage: Shows memory hoggers.
 	- etc.
-- If you want more scripts, you can check the original README below.
+- If you want more scripts, check the original README below.

-To make them work, you'll first want to check these scripts and make sure that you have the applications installed.
+To make them work, you'll first want to check these scripts and make sure that you have the required applications installed in order for them to work.

 After that's done, you'll want to copy them to your `$HOME/.local/bin` directory, and make them executable.
 You can do this like so: